 Paul Munro is a co-opted representative on the VR&I Board.
 Paul has 35 years R&D experience in the Agchem industry.
 Paul manages his own consulting company, JP Munro Consulting, and is based in Pukekohe.

 Dereck Ferguson represents the New Zealand Buttercup Squash Council on the VR&I Board.
-Dereck is the Agronomy Manager for Brownrigg Agriculture in Hawkes Bay, overseeing squash, maize and forage crop programmes.
+Dereck is a consultant agronomist based in the Hawkes Bay, overseeing squash, maize and forage crop production programmes.

 Anthony represents Tomatoes NZ Inc on the VR&I Board.
 Anthony is a passionate tomato grower, growing heirloom tomatoes in Clevedon through his business Curious Croppers.